 Current Financial Health of the Georgia Retirement System

 The ERSGA holds more than $13 billion in assets, according to its 2017 Report of the Actuary on the Valuation.
 With its variety of pension funds and retirement plans, its total assets will likely increase.
 In addition to its primary pension plans, the ERSGA also provides additional thorough retirement options.
 These include its Group Term Life Insurance and its Peach State Reserves options.

 In July, it received its Certificate of Achievement in Financial Reporting, making that its eighth consecutive award from the Government Finance Officers Association (GFOA).

 Tips for a Successful Retirement

 - When preparing for retirement, you may run into some questions along the way.
 This is why you should seek the professional guidance of a financial advisor.
 A financial advisor can ease the savings and retirement plan process and push you closer to your financial goals.
-SmartAsset’s financial advisor matching tool can help you find the best advisor suited to your needs.
+Finding a financial advisor doesn’t have to be hard SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Another important factor to consider when thinking of retirement is location.
 Location greatly affects the amount of taxes you’ll pay or the deductions you can earn from retirement income.
 Therefore, the state in which you retire could either push you closer or farther from your savings goals.
 Make sure to consider SmartAsset’s list of the most tax-friendly states before making a final decision.